The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Compare the Rifter to some of its rivals, and it starts to make a lot of financial sense.
 It's around the same price as the Citroen Berlingo, which is mechanically very similar, and considerably cheaper than Seat's Alhambra, although in fairness, Seat offers a bit more grunt in its engines and a nicer interior.
 The Peugeot, however, benefits from stronger resale values than the Citroen, which over the course of a few years should make it a better financial option.

 Peugeot as a brand is in the top half of the Warranty Direct's Reliability Index, which ranks manufacturers according to their historic performance.
 The old Partner Tepee has a very high rating, because it was a reasonably simple MPV based on a van, which needed to be reliable.
 The Partner name lives on with the van version of the Rifter, so there’s every likelihood the new MPV will continue to prove a dependable vehicle as a result.
-That optimism is backed up by JD Power's 2018 Vehicle Dependability Study, which looks at more recent reliability data, and puts Peugeot in eighth place overall.
+That optimism is backed up by JD Power's 2019 Vehicle Dependability Study, which looks at more recent reliability data, and puts Peugeot in first place overall, up from eighth the previous year.
 Should anything go wrong, every new Peugeot also comes with a three-year/60,000-mile warranty, with extensions available for fixed fees after that.

-Every Peugeot Rifter comes with at least six airbags (two in the front and four curtain airbags running along the sides of the cabin), anti-lock brakes, electronic braking distribution, emergency braking assistance and a Safety Pack that includes lane keeping assist, speed limit recognition and automatic emergency braking.
+Every Peugeot Rifter comes with at least six airbags (two in the front and four curtain airbags running along the sides of the cabin), anti-lock brakes and a Safety Pack that includes lane keeping assist, speed limit recognition and automatic emergency braking.
 There are three Isofix child seat fittings in the second row.

 Options further up the range include blind spot monitoring, adaptive cruise control, a trailer sway mitigation system, and driver attention alert tech that stops you nodding off behind the wheel.
-That's not a bad line-up for what is basically a van, but the Rifter only scored four out of five stars during crash tests by safety organisation Euro NCAP, with its automatic emergency braking system being singled out for disappointing performance.
+That's not a bad line-up for what is basically a van.

 There’s a three-tier trim line-up: Active, Allure and GT-Line.
-All Rifters will come with at least electric front windows, electric and heated door mirrors, air conditioning, a multifunction trip computer, Bluetooth, DAB, LED lights at the rear of the car, a leather steering wheel and the iCockpit cluster/steering wheel.
+All Rifters will come with at least electric front windows, electric and heated door mirrors, air-conditioning, a multifunction trip computer, Bluetooth, DAB, LED lights at the rear of the car and a leather steering wheel.

 The Active is quite a basic-looking car with more black plastic on its lower sections, a simple interior and steel wheels.
-Therefore, most will want to check out the Allure, which loads in more luxuries that make the Rifter feel much more civilian – such as a predominantly body-coloured exterior, alloy wheels, the eight-inch Peugeot infotainment screen and system and parking sensors.
+Therefore, most will want to check out the Allure, which loads in more luxuries that make the Rifter feel much more civilian – such as a predominantly body-coloured exterior, alloy wheels, the 8.0-inch Peugeot infotainment screen and rear parking sensors.